Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-size-position.md

 - `-X, --padx <PADDING_X>`: Horizontal padding [default: 0]
 - `-Y, --pady <PADDING_Y>`: Vertical padding [default: 0]

-The padding will be treated in the same way as a transparent color, and the padding you specify manually will be added to the one calculated on `--center`.
+The padding will be treated in the same way as the background color (specified via `--transparent-color`), and the padding you specify manually will be added to the one calculated on `--center`.

 ## Practical example